wrightmat/dnd-eberron/locations/Adar.md

 - Participants must carry a "lightning orb" that intermittently discharges small bolts of electricity.
 This 4x400 meter (1300 feet) event is run in teams of four, with each member running an equal leg.
 - Participants run their normal speed (no dashing), multiplied by ten to determine how far they travel in one minute.
 They then make a Constitution saving throw (DC 10) every minute to maintain their grip on the charged orb.
 On a failed save, they drop the orb and must spend extra time (6 seconds) to pick it up again.
 - Participants must pass the orb to a team member in a relay format, requiring a successful Sleight of Hand check (DC 10 plus however many times they've been shocked) to ensure a smooth handoff.
 On a failed save, they drop the orb and the new runner must spend extra time (6 seconds) to pick it up again.
+- Two teams compete, with the winners getting 2 points, and the runners-up getting 1 point.

 ##### 3. The Wind Sprint
 - Competitors race across a series of platforms suspended high in the air, utilizing their agility and balance to navigate swiftly and safely to the finish line.
 - Participants make a series of Dexterity (Acrobatics) checks to navigate from one platform to another.
 The DC for these checks starts at 10 and increases by 2 for each platform, maxing out at 20 (so six platforms).
 - A failed check results in the participant slipping, which requires a DC 10 Dexterity saving throw to catch themselves on the edge of the platform.
-Failing this saving throw means they fall and gain no points.
+Failing this saving throw means they fall 60 feet (taking `dice:6d6` bludgeoning damage) and gain no points.
 - The number of points is based on the number of successful checks (2+ is 1 point, and 4+ is 2 points).

 ##### 4. The Elemental Relay